Hieronymbus/Quit-Quit/doc/info.md

        - Ensure advice is categorized clearly and updated regularly.
        - If the user’s addiction type is not supported, display a generic message: "More information will be added soon.
 Check back later."

-6. As a user,
+7. As a user,
-   I want an achievements/progress section with milestones like money saved, time since quitting, and health improvements, so that I can stay motivated and track tangible benefits beyond the hardest part.
+   I want an achievements section with milestones and funny names/wording. like money saved, time since quitting, and health improvements etc so that I can stay motivated and track tangible benefits beyond the hardest part.

    AC:
-       - Display milestones for money saved, time since quitting (e.g., "1 week", "6 months"), and health improvements tailored to the addiction type (e.g., "lung function improved," "THC reduced by 50%").
+       - Display milestones for money saved, time since quitting (e.g., "1 week", "halfway" "6 months"), and health improvements tailored to the addiction type (e.g., "lung function improved," "THC reduced by 50%").
        - Update progress dynamically with a dashboard showing real-time calculations.
-       - At 6 months, display a congratulatory message and ongoing motivational advice.

-7. As a user, at the end of 6 months, I want to be prompted to add my feelings and experience to a pool of anonymous quit stories and have a way to view these stories, so that I can reflect on my journey and provide info to others.
+8. As a user, at the end of 6 months, I want to be prompted to add my feelings and experience to a pool of anonymous quit stories and have a way to view these stories, so that I can reflect on my journey and provide info to others.

    AC: